Sadeem-f/DTF-printing-E-Commerce-Platform/README.md

-A dynamic e-commerce website specializing in DTF sheet printing.
-It allows users to upload artwork, use an online DTF sheet designer, and order custom prints.
-The platform also offers manual background removal and vectorization services, alongside a store for DTF printers and consumables.

 ## Key Features
 - **User-Friendly Design**: The website is designed to offer an intuitive experience for all users.
 - **Online DTF Sheet Designer**: Customers can upload their artwork and utilize an integrated design tool.